fellowship/pyrite2/docs/sources/index.md

-#Sibyl: Anomaly Detection in High Dimensional Heterogeneous Datasets
+#Sibyl Overview

-## Overview
+## Anomaly Detection in High Dimensional Heterogeneous Datasets

 Sibyl is an anomaly detection tool optimized for high-dimensional, heterogeneous (both categorical and continuous) datasets.
 Its time complexity is near linear and space complexity is quadratic to the number of dimensions.